 in any of the numerous lakes the the Trail parallels.
 If you

 like to 'rough' it there are many campsites to pitch a tent, but if

 you prefer to have a few more human comforts, visit the

 and hotels along the Paul Bunyan Trail.

 And when Old Man Winter

 blows in, fire up your Polaris snowmobile, your Arctic Cat, or your

 Ski Doo and have a real adventure on the Trail.
-However, please be
+Previously, studded tracks

-aware that studded tracks are not allowed on the Paul Bunyan Trail.
+were not allowed on the Paul Bunyan Trail; however, the Stud

 Have Fun, Big Paul